 Update: Sage Discount Codes!

-If you’re in the UK and you’re thinking of buying any Sage coffee makeking equipment or mill (or any other product from Sage Appliances) you might want to drop me an email.
+If you’re in the UK and you’re thinking of buying any Sage coffee makeking device or mill (or any other product from Sage Appliances) you might want to drop me an email.
 Click here to join my “Brew Time” mailing list, and then email me ([email protected]) to see if I have a recent discount code to Share.
-Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, however they do allow me to share them with subscribers via email.
+Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, nevertheless they do allow me to share them with subscribers via email.

 Features: